barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 The sampling is pretty straightforward (for our example - there are more sophisticated sampling methods).

-(TODO - you're kind of explaining the theory here b/c you haven't written it down yet. consider whether you want to separate the theory and assume reader is familiar at this point by the time we do example)

 We will basically be generating a stream of numbers from a normal distribution (this distribution doesn't have any relation to our data or models).
 For each of these numbers, we compute the likelihood function using this number as the new $$\mu$$.
 We then compare this likelihood to the likelihood of the previously selected $$\mu$$.
 If it's better, we accept it.
-If it's worse, we accept it with probability (TODO whatever the ratio equation is).
+If it's worse, we accept it with probability $$\dfrac{P(D|\mu_{proposed})}{P(D|\mu_{current})}$$.

-TODO - do the series of probability selections
+So for example, we can choose an arbitrary number as the initial $$\mu$$ value.
+Note that you can pick something crazy, but it'll just take slightly longer to converge to the stationary distribution.
+Say we choose 0.

+Then for the first iteration, we choose a random proposal value for $$\mu$$.
+We sample from a normal distribution - but we could use a uniform if we wanted too.
+(TODO - confirm that you actually can and that it doesn't screw it up)

+Say the first proposal value is 0.005.
+Then we'd compute the likelihood function for both of these $$\mu$$ values.
+TODO actually do the work here
+We see that our current value is better.
+So we then divide (TODO actually make it work as multiplicative prob) and basically generate a random uniform number between 0 and 1.
+Let's say it was less than our ratio, so we accept the proposal value.

 We do this for a long time until the distribution has converged (think - if we picked some insane starting value for the $$\mu$$ proposal, then we'd accept most of the subsequent proposals, which could warp the distribution).

 So now we have a new model for $$\mu$$, which essentially means that we have a new model for our data.

+### Multiple parameters
+Now say we didn't fix $$\sigma$$.
+How do we do it now?
+Pretty much the same thing.
+Instead of choosing a single new proposal value, we choose new values for both $$\mu$$ and $$\sigma$$ as if we're picking a new point in 2-d space.

+TODO - show the posterior distribution fit

 ### Random things I haven't worked into writing yet